Saturday Half-Day Introductory Sittings

 These traditional yet relaxed all-day sittings begin at 9 am and include meditation, a silent lunch, dharma talk/discussion, and dokusan (private meeting with Norman or other teachers).

 One-day sittings at Green Gulch offer traditional Soto Zen all-day meditation practice.
 Formal oryoki meals are served in the zendo.
 Please be in the zendo by 4:50 am.
 Participants are welcome to stay for an informal dinner at 6 pm.

-Recommended for newcomers: Sunday morning meditation instruction and Half-Day Introductory Sitting (see above).
+Recommended for newcomers: recorded instruction sessions and Half-Day Introductory Sitting (see above).

-In order to understand the nature of our formal retreats and to be clear about the details of the practice, please review a typical one-day sitting schedule [.pdf], as well as our guidelines for zendo conduct [.pdf].
+In order to understand the nature of our formal retreats and to be clear about the details of the practice, please review a typical one-day sitting schedule as well as our guidelines for zendo conduct.
 We ask those who attend one-day sittings to commit to following these guidelines and to participate in the schedule completely.
-For questions regarding the schedule or guidelines, please consult with the Ino (Head of the Meditation Hall) via email before completing your registration.

-Sesshin, meaning "to gather, collect, and convey the mind-heart,” is a traditional Soto Zen meditation retreat that includes formal zendo meals, Dharma talks, sitting and walking meditation, and private interviews with senior teachers.
-In order to understand the nature of our formal retreats, and to be clear about the details of the practice, please review a typical sesshin schedule [.pdf], as well as our guidelines for zendo conduct [.pdf].
+Sesshin, meaning "to gather, collect, and convey the mind-heart," is a traditional Soto Zen meditation retreat that includes formal zendo meals, Dharma talks, sitting and walking meditation, and private interviews with senior teachers.
+In order to understand the nature of our formal retreats, and to be clear about the details of the practice, please review a typical sesshin schedule, as well as our guidelines for zendo conduct.
 We ask those who attend sesshin to commit to following these guidelines and to participating in the schedule completely.
-If you have questions regarding the schedule or guidelines, please consult with the head of the meditation hall, the ino, via email (firstname.lastname@example.org) before completing your registration.